 Cathy Isom tells us why we might want to think twice before giving a peck to some cute and fury friends.
 That’s coming up on This Land of Ours.

 If you’ve ever kissed a chicken and never gotten sick, count your blessings.
 A recent study from the Centers for Disease Control and Prevention shows a rise in salmonella cases due to more and more people keeping and raising chickens.
-And the alarming number of people have apparently contracted it from kissing their cute little fowl companions.
-According to the CDC’s research, 13-percent of the chicken-related salmonella cases they studied from 1990 to 2014 were due, in part, to some human-on-chicken affection.
+And the alarming number of people

 Of the cases they studied, the CDC says, “Most contact occurred at the patients’ home, and high-risk behaviors included keeping poultry inside the house and having close contact, such as holding, snuggling, or kissing poultry.”
 Forty-nine percent of patients studied said they had snuggled baby chicks, and forty-six percent of the CDC’s respondents kept chickens in the house.
 A whole ten-percent of respondents said they kept chickens in their bedroom!